diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_clob_blob_storage_img_1]
 **Figure 15-3.
 Large objects are usually held in a separate area of storage; the main row storage contains indirect references to the large objects**

-The difficulty of working with large objects in a database suggests that a system such as `Hadoop`, which is much better suited to storing and processing large, complex data objects, is `an ideal repository for such information.` Sqoop can extract large objects from tables and store them in HDFS for further processing.
+The difficulty of working with large objects in a database suggests that a system such as `Hadoop`, which is much better suited to storing and processing large, complex data objects, is `an ideal repository for such information.` `Sqoop can extract large objects from tables and store them in HDFS for further processing`.

 As in a database, MapReduce typically materializes every record before passing it along to the mapper.
 If individual records are truly large, this can be very inefficient.
 If the contents of a large object field are relevant only for a small subset of the total number of records used as input to a MapReduce program, it would be inefficient to fully materialize all these records.
 Furthermore, depending on the size of the large object, full materialization in memory may be impossible.

 To overcome these difficulties, Sqoop will store imported large objects in a separate file called a **LobFile**, if they are larger than a threshold size of 16 MB (configurable via the `sqoop.inline.lob.length.max setting`, in bytes).
-Each record in a LobFile holds a single large object.
-The LobFile format allows clients to hold a reference to a record without accessing the record contents.
+Each record in a LobFile holds a single large object. `The LobFile format allows clients to hold a reference to a record without accessing the record contents`.
 When records are accessed, this is done through a java.io.InputStream (for binary objects) or java.io.Reader (for character-based objects).

 When a record is imported, the “normal” fields will be materialized together in a text file, along with a reference to the LobFile where a CLOB or BLOB column is stored.
 ```html